-Bobby completed a science degree at the University of Melbourne in 1995, and a Graduate Diploma in Science Communication at the Australian National University in 1997.
-Her PhD research at ANU examines the roles and experiences of science heroes within contemporary society, and investigates whole of life engagement with science.
-As part of this research, she has recently recorded interviews across the UK, USA and Australia with some of the world’s most renowned science researchers and communicators.
+An experienced science communication leader, practitioner, consultant and award-winning film-maker.
+Ms Cerini's PhD research at ANU examined the impact and influence of contemporary science heroes and investigated their whole of life engagement with science.
+As part of this research, she recorded interviews across the UK, USA and Australia with 100 of the world’s top scientists and communicators.

-Bobby is a previous recipient of a Melbourne University Alumni Award (1995), a British Council Chevening Scholarship (1998) and a Scinema Award (2008).
+Bobby holds a Bachelor of Science degree and Graduate Diploma in Science Communication, and is a previous recipient of a Melbourne University Alumni Award (1995), a British Council Chevening Scholarship (1998) and a Scinema Award (2008).

 PhD project: Heroes of Science - image, inspiration and impacts

 This research project is concerned with the social construction of science heroes and their relationships with the public.
 It seeks to characterise the roles and experiences of contemporary science heroes, with a view to informing international efforts to inspire, recruit and retain future generations of scientists.

 Public engagement with emerging science and technology through the use of storytelling, new media and social networks; interactive and informal learning; the use of theatre as a communication tool for science; and the role of family in STEM engagement.